-As Nigeria celebrates its first democratic transfer of power, CPPA looks ahead to the critical work of institution building needed to consolidate Nigeria’s democracy.
-First in a series of pieces about various institutions is a look at the Supreme Court.
+Following Nigeria’s first democratic transfer of power in 2015, CPPA looks ahead to the critical work of institution building needed to consolidate Nigeria’s democracy.
+First in a series of articles about various institutions is a look at the Supreme Court.

 - The Supreme Court came into being in 1963

 - Between 1963 and 2015, 89 judges have sat on the Nigerian Supreme Court bench

 - 14 Chief Justices have presided over the court in the same period

 - Presently, the Supreme Court is made of the Chief Justice and 14 other Justices